 What a Mini-Split Is and How It Works

-A mini-split, or ductless mini-split, is a heating and cooling mechanism that does not use ductwork.
-It's a popular choice in homes that don't have pre-existing air ducts and for homes with rooms that aren’t served well by the home's existing HVAC system.
+A mini-split, or ductless mini-split, is a heating and cooling device that doesn't need ductwork to function.
+It's a good option in homes that don't have pre-existing air ducts and for homes with rooms that aren’t served well by an existing HVAC system.

 A mini-split system consists of two major components: an outdoor compressor/condenser and an indoor air-handling device.
 These are connected by a conduit housing the power cable, refrigerant tubing, suction tubing and a condensate drain.